-If feature LSS-V is activated the screen turns green and a symbol of a hook is shown.
+If feature LSS-V is activated the screen turns blue and a symbol of a hook is shown.
 This to notify the operator of the occurrence.
 When the screen goes back to normal the symbol of the hook is shown in the top right of the screen.
-When deactivating LSS-V the screen turns red and the hook symbol is shown, this time crossed.
+When deactivating LSS-V the screen turns blue again and the hook symbol is shown, this time crossed in a red circle.
 The hook symbol in the top right of the screen disappears.